mostr/keyhole/README.md

 # keyhole

-Make projections out of your objects, as you'd look at them via keyhole.
-Define which object properties you want to keep and resulting object will have these properties only (also supports nested properties via dot notation e.g. `foo.bar.baz`).
+Make projections on your objects, as you'd look at them via keyhole.
+Define which object properties you want to see and resulting object will have exactly these properties, nothing more (also supports nested properties via dot notation e.g. `foo.bar.baz`).

 ## Installation